-The U.S. Department of State is rolling back its pandemic-era policy on visa interview waivers, meaning most nonimmigrant visa applicants will once again need to attend in-person interviews starting September 2, 2025.
+The U.S. Department of State is rolling back its pandemic-era policy on visa interview waivers, meaning most nonimmigrant visa applicants, including those renewing H, L, F, M, J, and O-1 visas, will once again need to attend in-person interviews starting September 2, 2025.

 Under the new policy, all applicants for U.S. nonimmigrant visas, including children under 14 and adults over 79, will generally be required to appear for a visa interview with a consular officer, unless they meet very specific exceptions.